 The wide dynamic range (WDR) function helps the camera provide clear images even under back light circumstances.
 When there are both very bright and very dark areas simultaneously in the field of view, WDR balances the brightness level of the whole image and provide clear images with details.

-You can enable or disable the WDR function as shown in Figure 6-26.
+You can enable or disable the WDR function.
 The wide dynamic level ranges from 0 to 100.